The Victorian Government has introduced a new rate cap system that restricts how much councils can collect in rates.

 Do councils get more money when property values go up?

-All properties were revalued on January the 1st this year, but councils do not receive extra money when property values rise.
+All properties were revalued on January the 1st, but councils do not receive extra money when property values rise.

-Some ratepayers will pay less than the rate cap and others will pay more, but the overall general rates collected by a council won't exceed the 2.5 per cent rate cap, unless they were granted an exemption.
+Some ratepayers will pay less than the rate cap and others will pay more, but the overall general rates collected by a council won't exceed the rate cap, unless they were granted an exemption.

 How are council rates set?